 This three-piece worksheet is an adapted excerpt from my COVID Kid’s Activity Book.
 This bundle includes two worksheets, with three pages total.

-The Feeling Forecast is a coloring book page and activity designed to teach kids about the Window of Tolerance (and why sometimes everyone needs to take a break to calm-down in order to stay able to listen and learn).
+The Feeling Forecast is a coloring book page and activity designed to teach kids about the Window of Tolerance (and why sometimes everyone needs to take a break to calm-down in order to be able to listen and learn).
 Learning outcomes: being better listeners, growing empathy, and growing the ability to notice when they begin to feel overwhelmed.

 The Sunshine/Raincloud Family Check-in is a great take-home activity to help kids learn to develop empathy and listening skills.
-Learning Outcomes: Understanding that feelings come and go and Empathy Development.
+Learning Outcomes: understanding that feelings come and go and empathy development.